kubernetes-sigs/kwok/site/content/en/docs/generated/apis.md

 <a href="#kwok.x-k8s.io/v1alpha1.ClusterResourceUsageSpec">ClusterResourceUsageSpec</a>
 </p>
 <p>
-<p>ObjectSelector holds information how to match based on namespace and name.</p>
+<p>ObjectSelector holds information on how to match based on namespace and name.</p>
 </p>
 <table>
 <thead>